NgiapPuoyKoh/student-resource-tool/README.md

 - Minimally Viable Product (MVP)

-- Track User rating and feedback
+- User rating and feedback

 ### Who do I think will be using the site?